discoverygarden/islandora_spreadsheet_ingest/README.md

 There are a host of conditions that make ingesting large CSV files (over 5000 rows, as a general rule) risky when done entirely through your browser.
-Preprocessing the batch is generally safe, but processing for long periods of time may need intervention to prevent timeouts; consider, for example:
+Preprocessing the batch is generally safe, but processing for long periods of time may need intervention to prevent timeouts or other issues; consider, for
+example:

 * Turning on deferred derivative generation and using something like [islandora_job](https://github.com/discoverygarden/islandora_job) to offset